Unpainted01mind/Competitive-Programming-with-C-/C++ Fundamentals/Basic Program and Introduction.md

 ```
 #### C++ was developed by Bjarne Stroustrup as an upgrade/enhancement of C++
 ### Features of C++ :-
-* Simple - Friendly/logical syntax
+* simple - Friendly/logical syntax
-* Machine Independent given that system has a compiler for it
+* machine Independent given that system has a compiler for it
-* Provides low level access to system resources
+* provides low level access to system resources
+* fast execution speed hence preferred for competitive programming
-*
+* has object oriented features